yancheng0821/merchant-system/merchant-admin/public/legal/delete-account-en.md

 Upon account deletion, the following data will be permanently removed:

-- Your user profile information (name, email, phone number)
+- Your user profile information (name, email, phone number, avatar)
-- Your login credentials
+- Your login credentials and authentication information
 - Your personal preferences and settings
-- Your activity logs
+- Your activity logs and session records
+- Push notification settings associated with your account

 ---